 So Jesus said, “Are you also still without understanding?
 Do you not yet understand that whatever enters the mouth goes into the stomach and is eliminated?
 But those things which proceed out of the mouth come from the heart, and they defile a man.
 For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
 These are the things which defile a man, but to eat with unwashed hands does not defile a man.”Matthew 15:16-20

-C. Work Out Our Victory Over Sickness
+C. Work Out Our Victory Over Sickness.

-13. Leading a New Believer
+13. Leading a Believer into the New Covenant

-A. Correct Terminology
+A. Correct Terminology.

-B. Power Evangelism
+B. Power Evangelism.

-C. Prayer for New Disciples of Jesus
+C. Prayer for New Disciples of Jesus.

 I invite them to join me in prayer through the following statements: